chocolatey/docs/input/en-us/central-management/index.md

 The following are all of the Chocolatey components required for Central Management to work.

-* Chocolatey (`chocolatey` package)
+* Chocolatey CLI (`chocolatey` package)
 * Chocolatey for Business (C4B) Edition.
 * Chocolatey Licensed Extension (`chocolatey.extension` package)
 * Chocolatey Agent (`chocolatey-agent` package)
-* CCM Database (`chocolatey-management-database` package)
+* Chocolatey Central Management Database (`chocolatey-management-database` package)
-  * This deploys the CCM database schema to a specified SQL Server instance
+  * This deploys the Chocolatey Central Management database schema to a specified SQL Server instance.
-* CCM Service (`chocolatey-management-service` package)
+* Chocolatey Central Management Service (`chocolatey-management-service` package)
-  * This installs the CCM Service, which the Chocolatey Agent will communicate with.
+  * This installs the Chocolatey Central Management Service, which the Chocolatey Agent will communicate with.
-* CCM Website (`chocolatey-management-web` package)
+* Chocolatey Central Management Website (`chocolatey-management-web` package)
-  * This is the CCM front end website that is the main user interface of the application
+  * This is the Chocolatey Central Management front-end website that is the main user interface of the application.

-### CCM Component Compatibility Matrix
+### Chocolatey Central Managment Component Compatibility Matrix

 Central Management has specific needs that are mostly handled by packaging aspects.
 As the Chocolatey Agent and Central Management communicate with each other, there are some versions that may not be compatible with each other due to mistakes or fixes that needed to be implemented.
 This serves as a means of capturing that for you.